Anmol-S314/ByteSynergy-Hackathon/README.md

 - Do file parsing and use AI/ML to run automation scripts to help the user.
 - Deploy the frontend too on ipfs, making the entire program decentralised.
 - Run a real time script and measure spo2, heart rate, stress levels, mental and sleep health.
-- There are infite possibilities and all are feasible as there is the comfort of knowing the backend is completely decentralised.
+- There are infinite possibilities and all are feasible as there is the comfort of knowing the backend is completely decentralised.
 Only the User can access his/her data and no on else.
 There is no single point of failure, can even be applied even to the advancement of edge computing.
 Blockchain is the future!